I found it.

 How To Do Affiliate Marketing Right (Plus My Surprising Numbers)

-When I started out in my very first business online in the health space, nearly 10 years ago, I didn’t know anything about affiliate marketing.
+When I started my business in the health space, nearly 10 years ago, I didn’t know anything about affiliate marketing.

 I quickly learned that I could become an affiliate for another company, and earn a commission when someone who came from my link purchased.